 During gestation (pregnancy) and farrowing (birthing), chronic stress and confinement has been shown to be associated with an increased number of stillbirths and negative consequences for piglet foetal development, which can have long-lasting negative effects on the piglet’s health and welfare .
 When confined, sows are also unable to perform natural nursing and maternal behaviours and may show aggressive behaviours towards their piglets [4, 5].
-To learn more about the welfare issues with sow stalls and farrowing crates, click here.
+Learn more about sow stalls and farrowing crates by clicking on the links.

 The Australian pig industry committed to voluntarily phasing out sow stalls by 2017.
 The majority of sows are now housed in groups except for the five days after mating where they are confined to mating stalls, and the seven days before farrowing where they are confined in farrowing crates until their piglets are weaned.
 Where sow stalls are still in place, regulation currently requires that they cannot be used for more than six weeks during gestation (pregnancy) .

-A boar stall is like a sow stall but for boars (adult male pigs).
+A boar stall is like a sow stall but for boars (adult male breeding pigs).
 It is a metal-barred crate slightly larger than a sow stall at just 2.4m long and 70cm wide.
 Like sow stalls, boar stalls only allow enough room for the boar to stand and lie down but he is unable to turn or walk around.
-Boars are only taken out of these stalls for mating (semen collection) or an occasional short walk during the week.
+Boars are only required to be taken out of these stalls for mating (semen collection, natural mating) or twice a week exercise (e.g. for checking that sows are ready for mating).
 Boars in these stalls suffer the same negative welfare effects as confined sows including chronic stress, frustration, development of abnormal behaviours (e.g., stereotypies) and impaired mobility.
-Unfortunately, the Australian pig industry has made no commitment yet to phase out the use of boar stalls in pig farming.
+The Australian pig industry has made no commitment yet to phase out the use of boar stalls in pig farming.

 Restricted feeding of sows